-eport (as amended by Senate Bill 249, passed during ds and assumptions used to calculate the required Determined by the Actuarial Valuation as of: June 30, 2019 Actuarial Cost Method: Entry Age Normal Asset Valuation Method: 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Amortization Method: Level Percent of Pay Amortization Period: 30-year, closed period at June 30, 2019, gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases.
+20% of the difference between the market value of

+recognized Amortization Method: Level Percent of Pay Amortization Period: 30-year, closed period at June 30, 2019, gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases.
 Payroll Growth: 2.00% Investment Return: 6.25% Inflation: 2.30% Salary Increase: 3.30% to 10.30%, for non-hazardous members, varies by service.
 3.55% to 19.05% for hazardous members, varies by service.
 Mortality: System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
-Healthcare Trend Rates: Pre-65: Initial trend starting at 6.25% at January 1, 2021, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-The 2020 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Post-65: Initial trend starting at 5.50% at January 1, 2021, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
-The 2020 premiums were known at the time of the valuation and were incorporated into the liability measurement determined rate in accordance with HB 362 enacted in 2018.
+Healthcare Trend Rates: Pre-65: Initial trend starting at 6.40% at January 1, 2022, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
+Post-65: Initial trend starting at 6.30% at January 1, 2022, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
+Additionally, Humana provided "Not to Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in Medicare premiums at January 1, 2022.